Nîmes: Sights

-Pieces of modern achitecture can also be found : Norman Foster conceived the Carré d'art (1986), a museum of modern art and mediatheque, and Jean Nouvel designed the Nemausus, a post-modern residential ensemble.
+Pieces of modern architecture can also be found: Norman Foster designed the Carré d'Art (1986), a modern art museum and multimedia library, and Jean Nouvel designed the Nemausus, a post-modern residential ensemble.

 Economy

 Nîmes is historically known for its textiles.
 Denim, the fabric of blue jeans, derives its name from this city (Serge de Nîmes).
-The blue dye was imported via Genoa from Lahore the capital of the Great Mughal.
+The blue dye was imported via Genoa from Lahore, the capital of the Great Mughal.

 Population

-The population of Roman Nîmes (50 AD) was estimated at 50–60,000.
+The population of Nîmes in Roman times (50 AD) was estimated at 50–60,000, and it only reached that number again in the mid-19th century.
 The population of Nîmes increased from 128,471 in 1990 to 146,709 in 2012, yet the biggest growth the city ever experienced happened in 1968, with a growth of +23.5% compared to 1962.

 Culture

-From 1810 to 1822, Joseph Gergonne published a scientific journal specializing in mathematics from Nîmes called Annales de Gergonne.
+From 1810 to 1822, Joseph Gergonne published in Nîmes a scientific journal specializing in mathematics called Annales de Gergonne.

 The asteroid 51 Nemausa was named after Nîmes, where it was discovered in 1858.

-Two times per year, Nîmes hosts one of the main French bullfighting events, Feria de Nîmes (festival), and several hundreds of thousands gather in the streets.
+Twice each year, Nîmes hosts one of the main French bullfighting events, Feria de Nîmes (festival), and several hundreds of thousands gather in the streets.

 In 2005 Rammstein filmed their #1 live Album Völkerball in Nîmes.

 Metallica's live DVD Français Pour une Nuit (English: French for One Night) was recorded in Nîmes, France, in the Arena of Nîmes on 7 July 2009, during the World Magnetic Tour.

 Transportation

 Nîmes-Alès-Camargue-Cévennes Airport serves the city, although its proximity with the much bigger Montpellier Airport has worked against its frequentation over the years.
-It is currently only served by Ryanair with an average of 3 flights per day, to destination such as London, Fez, Dublin or Marrakech.
+It is currently only served by Ryanair with an average of 3 flights per day, to destinations such as London, Fez, Dublin or Marrakech.

 The motorway A9 connects Nîmes with Orange, Montpellier, Narbonne, and Perpignan, the A54 with Arles and Salon-de-Provence.

 Nîmes station is the central railway station, offering connections to Paris (high-speed rail), Marseille, Montpellier, Narbonne, Toulouse, Perpignan, Figueres and Barcelona in Spain and several regional destinations.
 There is another station in the Saint-Césaire quarter, Saint-Césaire station, with connections to Le Grau-du-Roi, Montpellier and Avignon.

-The new contournement Nîmes – Montpellier high-speed rail line opened to passenger service on 15 December 2019 together with a new TGV station at Nîmes-Pont-du-Gard station, located 12km outside the city.
-The station is also located on the existing route between Nìmes and Avignon, thus providing connections between the new line and local rail service.
+The new contournement Nîmes – Montpellier high-speed rail line opened to passenger service on 15 December 2019 together with a new TGV station at Nîmes-Pont-du-Gard station, located 12 km outside the city.
+The station is also located on the existing route between Nîmes and Avignon, thus providing connections between the new line and local rail service.

 Nîmes bus station is adjacent to the city centre railway station.
 Buses connect the city with nearby towns and villages not served by rail.